-When designing airport pavements, our engineers must study and analyze pavement distress.
-A very common issue in pavement distress is reflective cracking of asphalt overlays.
-Reflective cracking is caused by temperature cycling-induced contraction (opening) and expansion (closing) of the concrete slab joints and exacerbated by large traffic loads.
-These cracks in the pavement can lead to spalling, the breaking of pavement into smaller parts, which increases the potential for foreign object debris (FOD).
-Beyond reducing the lifespan of the pavement, FOD on an airport runway can pose significant risks and hazards to aircraft and airport operations.
+To properly design airport pavements, our engineers must study and analyze a variety of pavement distresses.
+A very common pavement distress is reflective cracking of asphalt overlays on concrete pavements.
+Reflective cracking is caused by temperature cycling-induced contraction (opening) and expansion (closing) of the underlying concrete slab joints or large cracks and can be exacerbated by heavy traffic loads.

 ATR’s extensive reflective cracking research is conducted using a one-of-a-kind Reflective Cracking Rig.
 The Rig is being used to develop design parameters to minimize pavement issues caused by reflective cracking.
 Our research objective is to develop a set of fully validated equations that can be directly implemented in the creation of future pavement overlay design procedures within FAARFIELD.
 This failure model will relate the required thickness of asphalt overlay to several input variables, including projected traffic, climatic data, and the condition of the existing pavement.
 The failure model aims to:

-• Include two fracture modes
+- Include two fracture modes

-• Mode I (opening mode): Temperature Load
+- Mode I (opening mode): Temperature Load

-• Mode II (sliding mode): Aircraft Load
+- Mode II (sliding mode): Aircraft Load

-• Consider the fatigue process
+- Consider the fatigue process

-• Phase 1: Initiation
+- Phase 1: Initiation

-• Phase 2: Propagation
+- Phase 2: Propagation

-• Phase 3: Failure
+- Phase 3: Failure

-• Take full advantage of full-scale test data
+- Take full advantage of full-scale test data

-• Utilize advanced computational mechanics
+- Utilize advanced computational mechanics

-• Integrate performance characterization of hot-mix asphalt (HMA) materials
+- Integrate performance characterization of hot-mix asphalt (HMA) materials

 Types of Testing

 ATR’s multifaceted reflective cracking research includes both indoor and outdoor scenarios.
-The indoor research is focused on temperature induced reflective cracks due to existing cracks or joints in the underlying pavement.
+The indoor research is conducted at the National Airport Pavement Test Facility and is focused on temperature induced reflective cracks in asphalt overlays due to existing cracks or joints in the underlying pavement.

 Finite Element Modeling